How more than 100 American soccer players abroad fared this weekend

 Superliga

-Nordsjaelland forward Jonathan Amon (age 19): played 63 minutes in 1-0 defeat to Horsens
+Nordsjaelland forward Jonathan Amon (age 19): played 56 minutes in 0-0 draw at OB

-Hobro midfielder Emmanuel Sabbi (age 20): played 90 in 2-0 defeat to AGF
+Hobro midfielder Emmanuel Sabbi (age 20): played 67 (scored in 47th) in 1-1 draw at Sonderjyske

-Midtjylland midfielder Jens Cajuste (age 19): entered in the 79th in 3-0 victory over Randers
+Midtjylland midfielder Jens Cajuste (age 19): not in the 18 for 2-2 draw at Brondby

+Aalborg goalkeeper Mike Lansing: in the 18 but did not play in 2-2 draw at Randers

 SWEDEN